 Today I will show you one way to embed an existing Excel worksheet into a Word document.

-- Open the Microsoft Word document you wish to include the Excel data within
+- Open the Microsoft Word document you wish to include the Excel data in

 - Place your cursor in the position you wish to add the Excel content